European Energy Risk Index (EERI)

 Did markets validate the risk environment this week?

-- Risk sentiment tends toward gradual normalization
+- Risk sentiment broadly stable